gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 pod, they are all sharing the same localhost address.
 The following restrictions are then applicable:

-- The services are *not* accessible via their DNS name, you need to use localhost instead.
+- Since GitLab Runner 12.8 and Kubernetes 1.7, the services are accessible via their DNS names.
+If you are using an older version you will have to use `localhost`.
 - You cannot use several services using the same port (e.g., you cannot have two `mysql` services at the same time).

 ## Workflow

 The Kubernetes executor divides the build into multiple steps: